How to communicate employee engagement survey results

 These questions can help you dig deeper as a manager and help shift your perspective and foster healthy dialogues between you and your team.
 It’s also important to ask your employees what they need from you.
 Remember to ask how you can help and be mindful not to assume that you know what they need!
 This is all-important when developing your overall emotional intelligence.

 Empathy is not only good for the health of your employees, but also for the health of your company.
-There are many ways that fostering empathy as a manager can influence the culture of empathy on your team while also transforming your business.
+There are many ways that fostering empathy as a manager can help you address management challenges while also transforming your business.
 Let’s discuss a few!

 Building products with empathy for the end-users in mind is needed for products to launch successfully.
 When empathy is built into your culture, it will transcend your business process.
 A Nielson analysis reports that ¾ products fail to launch successfully when empathy is not kept in mind!